-- Minimum of 4 placement specific learning events at level 2 which can be a mix of in person training or eLearning but must total a minimum of 12 hours' worth of training and development.
-(Additional to outlined mandatory training) - Minimum of 2 self-directed learning opportunity.
+- Minimum of 3 placement specific learning events at level 2 which can be a mix of in person training or eLearning but must total a minimum of 12 hours' worth of training and development. - Minimum of 3 self-directed learning opportunity.
 (Minimum total of four hours).

-Each carer will have completed and maintained all core mandatory training.
+Each carer will have completed and maintained all core mandatory training: